erictt/computer-science-learning/source/_posts/cs6250/week-9-internet-security.md

 In this topic, we will talk about a technique called BGP blackholing, that is a countermeasure to mitigate a DDoS attack.

 With this mechanism, all the attack traffic to a targeted DDoS destination is dropped to a null location.
-The premise of this approach is that the traffic is stopped closer to the source of the attack and before it reaches the targeted victim.
-For a high volume attack, it proves to be an effective strategy when compared to other mitigation options.
+The premise of this approach is that <u>the traffic is stopped **closer to the source** of the attack and before it reaches the targeted victim.</u>[Quiz] For a high volume attack, it proves to be an effective strategy when compared to other mitigation options.

 This technique is implemented either with the help of the upstream provider or with the help of the IXP (if the network is peering at an IXP).
 With this technique, the victim AS uses BGP to communicate the attacked destination prefix to its upstream AS, which then drops the attack traffic towards this prefix.
 Then either the provider (or the IXP) will advertise a more specific prefix and modifying the next-hop address that will divert the attack traffic to a null interface.
 The blackhole messages are tagged with a specific BGP blackhole community attribute, usually publicly available, to differentiate it from the regular routing updates.